Opening a database connection v126.96.36.199

 csc /r:EnterpriseDB.EDBClient.dll /out:Console.exe EDBConnection-Sample.cs

-Compiling the sample should generate a
+Compiling the sample generates a

-Console.exe file; you can execute the sample code by entering
+Console.exe file.
+You can execute the sample code by entering

 WinForm-Example.cs in a directory that contains the library files.